What is the Capital of Morocco?

 Location: beside Oued Bou Regreg river

 The Oued Bou Regreg river is situated in western Morocco.
-It has an elevation of 107 meters and discharges into the Atlantic Ocean.
-The river's estuary, or "watershed," is called Wadi Sala.
+Thus, it has an elevation of 107 meters and discharges into the Atlantic Ocean.
+The river’s estuary, or “watershed,” is called Wadi Sala.
 The river is 240 kilometers long and extends upstream for about 24 km.
 During heavy flooding, the Bou Regreg produces up to 1500 m3/s of water.
-The river's source is in the Middle Atlas Mountains, at 1627 meters.
+The river’s source is in the Middle Atlas Mountains, at 1627 meters.

 Famous sites: La Maison de la Photographie